adamolnar/Final_Project/MANUAL_TESTING.md

   - A call to action inviting users to explore the blog.

 ### Postconditions:
-- The landing page content should be displayed accurately.
+- The  page content should be displayed accurately.

 ### Test Status:
 - [X] Pass